Colchester Institute Skip To Main Content

 • General living costs – e.g. accommodation, utility bills, mobile phone bills

-• Associated trip costs – funding for passports, suitcases etc will not be covered by the fund
+• Associated trip costs – funding for passports, suitcases etc will not be covered by the fund.

 Do you need your own bank account?

 Yes.
 Students aged 16 an over can open a basic bank account which will allow BACS payments and allow you to withdraw money.
 We cannot make payments to your parent(s), guardian(s) or any third party accounts unless there are exceptional circumstances and you are unable to administer your own account.
-In the case of asylum seeking children who are unable to open a UK bank account, we will make payments to a nominated carer’s bank account, providing we receive written confirmation from both the young person and carer confirming that they are happy for payment to be made to the nominated account.
+In the case of unaccompanied asylum seeking children who are unable to open a UK bank account, we will make payments to a nominated carer’s bank account, providing we receive written confirmation from both the young person and carer confirming that they are happy for payment to be made to the nominated account.

 If you make an application are you guaranteed support?